Missing Data in Discrete Time State-Space Modeling of Ecological Momentary Assessment Data: A Monte-Carlo Study of Imputation Methods: Introduction

 The preceding missing data imputation methods provide both single and multiple imputation approaches to time series data, taking into account the time dependencies characteristic of such data.
 In the context of cross-sectional data, multiple imputation tends to be recommended over single imputation \citep{sinharay_use_2001}.
-In the case of single imputation, point estimates cannot take into account the uncertainty of the missing data values, resulting in standard errors that are too small, while, for multiple imputation, as $i$ many data sets are estimated, such uncertainty can be accounted for \citep{donders_review_2006}.
+In the case of single imputation, subsequent analyses on the imputed data will be biased by the underestimation of variation in the imputed missing data, while, for multiple imputation, as many data sets are estimated, the uncertainty in the missing data imputation can be accounted for \citep{donders_review_2006}.
 In the proceeding section, we propose a simulation to examine if this recommendation holds for multivariate time series data.